 Milton’s firm sees cases all over the state, and though they get work related to gas transmission pipelines, electric transmission powerlines and municipal improvements, the bulk of their caseload is for roadways.
 “The Texas Department of Transportation is the largest condemnor in the state,” he says.

-If you have additional questions about the limitations of “public use” and eminent domain, you should consult with a qualified Texas eminent domain lawyer.
+If you have additional questions about the limitations of “public use” and eminent domain in a condemnation proceeding, you should consult with a qualified Texas eminent domain lawyer.

 The Super Lawyers patented selection process is peer influenced and research driven, selecting the top 5% of attorneys to the Super Lawyers lists each year.
 We know lawyers and make it easy to connect with them.Find a lawyer near you